-- The Battle of Princeton turned the tide of the American Revolution and inspired our young nation to keep fighting.
+- For the first time, The Battle of Princeton turned the tide of the American Revolution and inspired our young nation to keep fighting.

 - The Battle of Princeton was one of the most critical battles in our nation's history, and it is important for every generation to learn about its heritage and the sacrifices that made our country.